electron/electronjs.org-old/_posts/2017-05-10-typescript.md

 ---
-title: "Improved Support for TypeScript"
+title: "Announcing TypeScript support in Electron"
 author: zeke
 ---

-The `electron` npm package now includes a [TypeScript definition file](http://definitelytyped.org/) that describes all of Electron APIs.
+The `electron` npm package now includes a [TypeScript definition file](http://definitelytyped.org/) that describes all of the [Electron API](https://electron.atom.io/docs/api/).

 ---

-TypeScript is a superset of JavaScript that extends the language by adding support for types.
+TypeScript is an open-source programming language created by Microsoft.
+It's a superset of JavaScript that extends the language by adding support for **types**.
 Declaring the datatypes expected by your program can have a number of benefits, including
 [fewer bugs](https://slack.engineering/typescript-at-slack-a81307fa288d),
 [backwards compatibility](http://www.developerhandbook.com/typescript/typescript-beginners-guide/),